-Deutsch's algorithm was the first quantum algorithm proposed that demonstrated a speed up in query complexity over classical, though the speed up isn't too exciting.
-Nevertheless, the ideas used will give us the groundwork for thinking about more complex quantum algorithms.
+Deutsch's algorithm is the smallest quantum algorithm that one would come up with to experiment with quantum speedup in our circuit model.
+It is a toy example, but the ideas used will give us the groundwork for thinking about more complex quantum algorithms.

-Consider a single bit Boolean function $f:\{0,1\}\to\{0,1\}$ .
+Consider a single bit Boolean function $f:\{0,1\}\to\{0,1\}$.
 We will denote its output bit for each input as